williamaredal/expense-manager/README.md

-# expence-manager
+# expense-manager

-# Running expence-manager locally
+# Running expense-manager locally

 ### 1. Make sure you have the latest versions of Node installed, and clone this repository.
 Link for Node if you don't already have it installed: